craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Artifacts....md

 ### Known and Named Artifacts
 ###### Palm of Glass
-> 'A transparent ovoid glimmers with pink and red .'
+> 'A transparent ovoid glimmers with pink and red sparkles in the sunlight.'
 > *NAME* is a **CLASS** artifact, and incurs xdX (y) radiation.
 > A *NAME* artifact has this effect...

 ###### Amethyst Disk
-> 'This is the physical description.'
+> 'A flat disk smaller than a coin made of some translucent purple material. .'
 > *NAME* is a **CLASS** artifact, and incurs xdX (y) radiation.
 > A *NAME* artifact has this effect...